tranhien1612/opencv-example/opencv.md

 cv2.imshow("dog", gray_image)
 cv2.waitKey(0)
 ```
+*Data Simplification*: Color images have three channels (red, green, blue), while grayscale has only one channel.
+This reduces data complexity and saves computational resources.

+*Focus on Image Structure*: Many image processing tasks, such as edge detection or segmentation, primarily rely on brightness.
+Converting to grayscale helps focus on structural features without the influence of color.

 #### From RGB to BGR
 Remember when we used matplotlib.
 The image showed in the color space GBR.
 Lets try to get the same results.
 Below we add the option ```cv2.COLOR_RGB2BGR```
 ```